kubermatic/docs/content/kubermatic/main/installation/install-kkp-CE/add-seed-cluster-CE/_index.en.md

 ## Next Steps

-After your seed has been set up successfully, your KKP setup is functional and can be used to create user clusters on that seed.
+After your seed has been set up successfully, your KKP setup is functional and can be used to create User Clusters on that seed.
 Here are a couple of suggestions what to do next:

 * If you haven't already, create your first project [via the dashboard]({{< ref "../../../tutorials-howtos/project-and-cluster-management/#create-a-new-project" >}}).
   As a reminder, the dashboard will be available via the first DNS record [you have set up during master installation]({{< ref "../#create-dns-records" >}}), e.g. `https://kubermatic.example.com`.
-* Create your very first user cluster [via the dashboard]({{< ref "../../../tutorials-howtos/project-and-cluster-management/#create-cluster" >}}) and deploy your applications to it.
+* Create your very first User Cluster [via the dashboard]({{< ref "../../../tutorials-howtos/project-and-cluster-management/#create-cluster" >}}) and deploy your applications to it.
 * Set up the [User Cluster MLA stack]({{< ref "../../../architecture/monitoring-logging-alerting/user-cluster/" >}}) by [following its setup instructions]({{< ref "../../../tutorials-howtos/monitoring-logging-alerting/user-cluster/admin-guide/" >}}).
-* Explore [our CRD reference]({{< ref "../../../references/crds/#kubermatick8ciov1" >}}), e.g. to check out the `Cluster` resource type which can be used to create user clusters from `kubectl` on seed clusters directly.
+* Explore [our CRD reference]({{< ref "../../../references/crds/#kubermatick8ciov1" >}}), e.g. to check out the `Cluster` resource type which can be used to create User Clusters from `kubectl` on seed clusters directly.